What Do GNNs Actually Learn? Towards Understanding their Representations: Conclusion

 \section{Conclusion}

-In this paper, we focused on four well-established GNN models and we investigated what properties of graphs these models can capture.
-We found that two of them capture no structural properties of graphs since they embed all nodes into the same feature vector.
-The rest of the models learn node representations that capture the number of (normalized) walks emanating from the different nodes.
-We showed that the GIN-$0$ model can embed two structurally dissimilar nodes to similar vectors if the numbers of walks of length $k$ (for $k>1$) starting from the two nodes are similar to each other.
-In the future, we plan to explore what is the impact of node features on the learned representations and how the different neighborhood aggregation schemes handle those features.
+In this paper, we focused on four well-established MPNN models and investigated what properties of graphs these models can capture.
+First, we considered the case where no node features are available.
+We found that two models capture no structural properties of graphs, while the rest of the models learn node representations that capture the sum of (normalized) walks emanating from the different nodes.
+We established Lipschitz bounds for these models with respect to the sum of (normalized) walks.
+We generalized the above results in case of node features that point in the same direction.
+Finally, we provided a different perspective for the phenomenon of oversquashing.